-- get something, such as attention, a toy or a nap, or, - 2) get out of doing something, such as going to bed, eating a new food or getting buckled in the car seat.
+- i) get something, such as attention, a toy of a hap, of, - 2) get out of doing something, such as going to bed, eating a new food or getting buckled in the car seat.

 The first step you must take to help your child learn a new behavior is to determine if she wants something or wants to avoid doing something.